nannanav/packer-terraform-intro/README.md

     We should see an output like this:
     ![Screenshot Description](screenshots/packer.png)
 3. Generate the aws resources using terraform.
-Replace <key-name> using the correct key-pair name in your aws
+Replace <key-name> using the correct key-pair name in your aws.

     ```bash
     terraform apply -var="key_name=<key-name>" -auto-approve